shivamm7/git-practice/README.md

 # git-practice
-This is a Git practice repo.
+This is a Git practice repo!

+This is an update.